abidex4yemi/node-db-challenge/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

-*`Relational Databases:` *
+*`Relational Databases:` is a type of database based on relational model of data, store data in a tabular form as rows and columns where each row in the table represent a single record in the table `while` `SQL` Structured Query Language is used in programming, designing and managing data in a relational database management system*

 1. Why do tables need a `primary key`?

-*`primary key:` this is needed to uniquely identify each record in a table and also good for table row indexing*
+*`primary key:` this is needed to uniquely identify each record in a table and also good for table indexing*

 1. What is the name given to a table column that references the primary key on another table.